Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Cost-benefit analysis for climate change mitigation

 The presented model is an extension from \citet{EkholmBaker2021}, which in turn is a simplification from the SCORE model \citep{Ekholm2018}.
-Compared to the formulation proposed here, these earlier analyses have assumed that the uncertainties are resolved exogenously over time and dealt with the mitigation cost uncertainty through separate scenarios.
-The details of the model structure and parametrization are described in Appendix B.
+Compared to the formulation proposed here, these earlier analyses have assumed that the uncertainties regarding climate parameters are resolved exogenously over time and the uncertainty in mitigation cost is modeled through separate scenarios.
+The details of the model structure and parametrization are summarized here and described in detail in Appendix \ref{sec:app_score}.
+It should be noted that the model presented here is an oversimplified representation of reality, and obtaining suitable, defendable estimates for its parameters is an extremely challenging task.
+Thus, this case study should be viewed as illustrative.
+Nevertheless, the values used in this paper are based on expert elicitation and the results are in line with existing literature, suggesting that the proposed framework can be used for problems comprising different types of endogenous uncertainty.